Mongrels (TV series): Creation

 The show took five years to make.
-The idea was first suggested between the creator and director of Mongrels, Adam Miller, and the show's head puppeteer, Andy Heath, when they worked on ITV children's show Ripley and Scuff.
+The idea was first suggested between the creator and director of Mongrels, Adam Miller, and the show's head puppeteer, Andy Heath, when they worked on the CITV show Ripley and Scuff.

 Miller described Mongrels as: "an adult sitcom, trying to do for puppetry what American shows like The Simpsons have done for animation.
 Obviously that's aiming very high.
 Think [stage musical] Avenue Q meets Family Guy but with puppet animals."
 He also said that: "We wanted to make something that had the pace of an American animation but with British sensibilities, that was adult, but not crude, that was based in the realities of the animal world, and that didn't rely on the puppets to do the comedy."

 The original idea, known as The Un-Natural World was of an urban fox living in Brixton called Nelson, who was so used to living in the city that he had lost any sense of being an animal.
 It also featured a cat, Marion, who was trying to encourage Nelson to be more animal-like.

 While Miller was working on a BBC Three sitcom he pitched the idea to producer Stephen McCrum.
 McCrum criticised the way Miller ended the first script, which ended with Nelson and Marion leaving where they live.
 McCrum told him it was best to set the series in a single place rather than have the characters move from one place to another.
 McCrum then suggested taking Nelson and Marion, and writing a script about them.
 Later, another writer, Jon Brown came in to write and at this time rules were set out with regards to writing the show, such as the animals could not be dressed in clothes unless it was in a flashback sequence or during a song.

 The new script was then pitched to the BBC.
 The pitch tape they made was based on the same pitch used by The Muppet Show.
 This was done as a tribute to it, with Miller arguing that when The Muppet Show did it, "it just must have just knocked the socks off the people who saw it, because it's like nothing you've ever seen before, and we thought: 'Why fix what ain't broke, so we did our own very British version of that."
 The producers liked it but did not fully understand what the show was about.
 Miller, Brown and a third writer, Daniel Peak began to write scripts over a period of four years.
 A pilot was eventually filmed and the BBC commissioned a full series, targeted at adults.
 Despite the adult nature, Miller did not want to make the show too crude.
 Eight episodes were filmed so as to spread the cost of making the series over each episode.